Remi-Coulom/joedb/doc/source/checkpoints.rst

 checkpoints.
 Recovering the journal until the hard checkpoint should be completely safe.
 Recovering until the soft checkpoint is very likely to be safe if it is shorter than the file size.
 It is also possible to recover until the very end of the file, but that is much more risky.
-This journal truncation can be performed with the :ref:`joedb_convert` tool.
+Journal truncation can be performed with the :ref:`joedb_convert` tool.

 If you do not wish to manually recover from a crash, you can also tell joedb to